jayeshdesai4520/DBpedia-GSoC-2021/README.md

 [6/9/2021] I have successfully implemented webhook tutorial Link of tutorial [Link](https://chatbotsjournal.com/step-by-step-guide-to-integrate-dialogflow-with-nodejs-aba949302caa)

 [6/10/2021]Learning how to connect External API like weather API to DialogFlow just for practice....

+[6/12/2021]Uploaded code to heroku so no need to turn on ngrok everytime when to test chatbot

 <h4 id="coding_period_weektwo">Week two</h4>
+I had a meeting with my mentors at the end of week one and decided to work on 5 issues which are on github check [Link](https://github.com/jayeshdesai4520/chatbot-ng-internal/issues)

 <h4 id="coding_period_weekthree">Week three</h4>